 1 teaspoon vital wheat gluten, optional

-4 1/2 cups freshly milled hard white wheat or hard red flour * (see note below if using whole wheat flour)
+4 1/2 cups freshly milled hard wheat flour

 1 tablespoon instant yeast